actions/toolkit/docs/package-specs.md

 export function error(message: string): void

 /**
- * Interface for exportVariable options
+ * sets env variable for this action and future actions in the job
+ * @param name the name of the variable to set
+ * @param val the value of the variable
  */
-export interface ExportOptions {
-    /** Optional.
-Whether the variable should be marked as secret (will be masked from logs).
-Defaults to false */ isSecret?: bool;
-}
+export function exportVariable(name: string, val: string): void

 /**
- * sets env variable for this action and future actions in the job *
+ * exports the variable and registers a secret which will get masked from logs
  * @param name the name of the variable to set
- * @param val       the value of the variable
+ * @param val value of the secret
- * @param options   optional.
-See ExportOptions.
  */
-export function exportVariable(name: string, val: string, options?: ExportOptions): void
+export function exportSecret(name: string, val: string): void

+/**
+ * Prepends inputPath to the PATH
+ * @param inputPath
+ */
+export function addPath(inputPath: string): void

 /**
  * Interface for getInput options